 Says Krista, "I understand and have witnessed the power of one woman connecting with another to share their journey with breast cancer.
 Bringing this more directly to the Latina community moves us one step closer to reaching all of the area's breast cancer Survivors to provide emotional support and help them empower each other."

-If you are interested in participating in La Casa Rosadas Con Latinas or can help us spread the word to more Latinas, please contact Krista at the Pink House at email@example.com.
+If you are interested in participating in La Casa Rosada Con Latinas or can help us spread the word to more Latinas, please contact Krista at the Pink House at firstname.lastname@example.org.